udexon/GOQ/Q2_Media_Control.md

 I believe there many programmers or non-programmer experts like `udexon` who have posts and comments on various social media platforms.

-- GOQ_Q3: What would be the best interface to present the ideas or repositories owned by `udexon` to  third parties who are unfamiliar with his work?
+- <a name="GOQ_Q3"> GOQ_Q3: What would be the best interface to present the ideas or repositories owned by `udexon` to  third parties who are unfamiliar with his work? </a>
 - Answer: A question specifically relating to a markdown article.

 e.g.